 Another option is to go to group classes.
 These can be nice from a social perspective, but if your goal is to practice speaking, they are not ideal as you will have to take it in turns with other learners.
 Also, classes often move as slowly as the slowest student.

 However, the most efficient option is to take 1-on-1 lessons.
-The cost can be a little higher, but if you are taking the lessons online – such as with Lingoci – this isn’t always the case.
+The cost can be a little higher, but if you are taking the lessons online, this isn’t always the case.
 Moreover, you’ll be able to get extensive speaking practice with an experienced, native tutor.
+(Side note: you can view available tutors on LanguaTalk.)

 Educational research has highlighted the importance of feedback in mastering skills.
 To rapidly improve your speaking skills, you need to push yourself to make mistakes and receive accurate feedback so that you learn to make fewer mistakes.
 The person you’re speaking with should therefore be a native speaker so that they have the ability to notice mistakes and provide accurate corrections.
 An exchange partner can provide some feedback, but because they usually only know their language implicitly, they may not be able to provide clear explanations.
 This is why having a personal tutor is the ideal way to improve your ability to speak a language.